afif1731/vue-calc/README.md

 # Vue-calc
-for Web Based Programming Lecture about web hosting
+for Web Based Programming Lecture about web hosting.
+By:
++ Muhammad Afif
++ 5027221032

 ### Vercel link
 tbd